 If your shares are registered directly in your name, your shares will not be voted if you do not vote over the Internet, by telephone, by returning your proxy or by ballot at the Annual Meeting.
 If your shares are held in street name, your bank, broker or other nominee may under certain circumstances vote your shares if you do not timely return your proxy.
 Banks, brokers and other nominees can vote customers' unvoted shares on routine matters, but cannot vote such shares on non-routine matters.
 If you do not timely return a proxy to your bank, broker or other nominee to vote your shares, your bank, broker or other nominee may, on routine matters, either vote your shares or leave your shares unvoted.
 Your bank, broker or other nominee cannot vote your shares on any non-routine matter.
-The election of directors (Proposal 1) is a non-routine matter.
+The election of directors (Proposal 1) and the approval of the amendment to our Amended and Restated Certificate of Incorporation (Proposal 3) are non-routine matters.
 The ratification of the appointment of our independent registered public accounting firm (Proposal 2) is a routine matter.
 We encourage you to provide voting instructions to your bank, broker or other nominee by giving your proxy to them.
 This ensures that your shares will be voted at the Annual Meeting according to your instructions.
 You should receive directions from your bank, broker or other nominee about how to submit your proxy to them at the time you receive this proxy statement.